phil85/BH-kmeans/README.md

 ## New constraint sets

-In the above paper, we use new constraints sets for the data sets Iris and Wine.
+In the above paper, we use new constraint sets for the data sets Iris and Wine.
 These constraint sets are provided in the folder new constraint sets.

 ## License